-Investor Charlie Munger didn’t mince his cryptocurrency opinion at a Berkshire Hathaway shareholder meeting in May after an audience member asked whether he still believed crypto was “worthless, artificial gold.”
+Billionaire investor Charlie Munger didn’t mince his cryptocurrency opinion at a Berkshire Hathaway shareholder meeting in May 2021 after an audience member asked whether he still believed crypto was “worthless, artificial gold.”
+It appears his take on cryptocurrency hasn't changed much since then.

 Charlie Munger has a multi-billion-dollar net worth—although it’s far less than Buffett’s.

-According to Forbes, Munger has a fortune of $2.2 billion as of June 29, which is up from $1 billion less than a decade prior.
+According to Forbes, Munger has a fortune of $2.4 billion as of February 17, 2022, which is up from $1 billion less than a decade ago.
 In addition to his Berkshire Hathaway role, the former lawyer is also the chairman of newspaper publisher Daily Journal Corporation and a director of the retailer Costco.

-On the same day, Forbes reported that Buffett’s real-time net worth was $100.4 billion.
 Buffett and Munger met at a dinner party in 1959, according to the magazine.
-Now, all these years later, Buffett is known as the Oracle of Omaha and Munger his right-hand man.
+All these years later, Buffett is known as the Oracle of Omaha and Munger his right-hand man.

 Munger once said his portfolio had three stocks (and some dribs and drabs).